Yishak-Ali/Air-Pollution-in-Ethiopia-Report/README.md

-#Analyzing Air Pollution and Associated Burden of Disease in Ethiopia
+# Analyzing Air Pollution and Associated Burden of Disease in Ethiopia
+---

-This Jupyter notebook details data analyses examining air pollution exposure and its associated burden of disease in Ethiopia.
-The project utilizes various libraries including Pandas, Geopandas, Matplotlib, and Linearmodels to conduct statistical analyses, generate visuals, and gain policy insights and recommendations.
+This Jupyter notebook details data analyses examining air pollution exposure and its associated burden of disease in Ethiopia, especially in the context of urbanization.
+The project utilizes various Python libraries including Pandas, Geopandas, Matplotlib, and Linearmodels to clean data, conduct statistical analyses, produce visuals, and gain policy insights and recommendations regarding this topic.

+The project aims to answer three main questions:

+1. **How has Ethiopia's population trended over time and geographically, especially in the context of urbanization?**

+2. **What is the air pollution exposure in the country, both outside and in households?
+How has this changed historically?**

+3. **What is the associated burden of disease caused by air pollution in Ethiopia?
+Have health outcomes improved or worsened?**

-The datasets used for this project are all publically accessible and can be found along with any available documentation below:
+The datasets used for this project are all publicly accessible and can be found along with any available documentation below:

 1) [Annual Population Estimates - UN Population Fund](https://pdp.unfpa.org/?_ga=2.228984607.246803807.1734063039-200135835.1734063039&country=231&data_id=dataSource_8-6%3A75%2CdataSource_8-1%3A2%2B10%2B11%2CdataSource_8-2%3A727%2CdataSource_8-5%3A2849&page=Explore-Indicators)
 2) [World Population Rate of Change - UN DESA](https://population.un.org/dataportal/data/indicators/51/locations/900/start/1980/end/2023/table/pivotbylocation?df=9468e38c-482d-4a1c-82b8-a5672388c740)